harshitsaamu/my-website/README.md

-#this is my treminal based portfolio
+# this is my treminal based portfolio
--type help to get started
+- type `help` to get started